Customs Duty on Car Import Ireland

 Complete Import Cost Breakdown (2026)

-Rest of World (USA) 10% YES YES YES
+Rest of World (USA)10%YESYESYES

 *NI exemptions apply if the vehicle has "Union Status" and was registered in NI before Jan 2021 or satisfies residency rules.